mkhosi-cpu/Project-2/README.md

 terraform plan - To see what will be deployed
 ![alt text](image-1.png)

-terraform apply - This will the infrastructure provision
+terraform apply - This will begin the infrastructure provision with all specified resorces

+# Resources deployed using terrafom

+#IAM Role for EKS Cluster

+#Attach AmazonEKSClusterPolicy to Cluster Role

+#IAM Role for EKS Node Group

+#Attach Policies to Node Group Role

+#Fetch Default VPC

+#Fetch Subnets across multiple AZs

+#Security Group for EKS Cluster

+#EKS Cluster

+#EKS Node Group

+#EKS Addons